핵심적인 퀀텀 컴퓨팀의 내용¶

 Algorithms and applications that utilize quantum mechanical resources can be easily and efficiently written in the language of quantum circuits.
 A quantum circuit is a computational routine consisting of coherent quantum operations on quantum data, such as that held in qubits, and concurrent real-time classical computation.
 Each horizontal line, or wire in a circuit represents a qubit, with the left end of the wire being the initial quantum data, and the right being the final quantum data generated by the quantum circuit’s computation.
 Operations on qubits can be placed on these wires, and are represented by boxes.

-Quantum circuits enable a quantum computer to take in classical information and output a classical solution, leveraging quantum principles such as superposition and entanglement to perform the computation.
+Quantum circuits enable a quantum computer to take in classical information and output a classical solution, leveraging quantum principles such as interference and entanglement to perform the computation.

 A typical quantum algorithm workflow consists of: